wolfric83/MultiTwitchBot/README.md

 # Features!

-  - Allow single entries per person, or multiple for each room they enter from
+  - Allow single entries per person, or multiple - one for each room they enter from
-  - Internal Mods list (possible future option for any channel mod to perform _-some-_ actions
+  - Internal Mods list (possible future option for any channel mod to perform _-some-_ actions)
   - Good Luck Protection - Host Selectable winner exclude system - exclude X previous winners from draw
+  - Sub Luck
+  - Bad Luck Protection
   - More features to be added by demand...